cocos/cocos-docs/en/editor/components/dragonbones.md

 ![dragonbones-cloth](./dragonbones/cloth.png)

-1. First create a new empty node in the **Hierarchy** panel and rename it to replaceDBNode. then add ArmatureDisplay component in **Inspector** panel.
+1. First create a new empty node in the **Hierarchy** panel and rename it to `replaceDBNode`. then add ArmatureDisplay component in **Inspector** panel.
 And drag and drop the assets of the knife in the red box to the properties box of the ArmatureDisplay component, as follows:

     ![dragonbones-cloth](./dragonbones/cloth2.png)